 Schools may offer online or distance education classes for botany students so that they can earn their master’s degree regardless of their geographic location.
 To find a graduate program that works for you, search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.

-The Masters programme in Plant Breeding at UniLaSalle is focused on plant improvement and the creation of new plant varieties.
-In a climate of increasing global demand for both food and non-food agricultural production, and a quest for sustainable growth in agricultural productivity, the Masters programme in Plant Breeding addresses these challenges via plant genetics and improvement. [+]
+The Erasmus Mundus Master Programme in Plant Breeding (emPLANT) designed by 5 leading European universities is focused on plant improvement and the creation of new plant varieties.
+In a climate of increasing global demand for both food and non-food agricultural production, and a quest for sustainable growth in agricultural productivity, emPLANT addresses these challenges via plant genetics and improvement. [+]